hapax/hapax.github.io/assets/simple-physics.md

 $$

 or $1.6$ Mbp.
-A much more careful count gives $4.6$ Mbp, but we are within an order of magnitude!
+A careful count gives $4.6$ Mbp, but we are within an order of magnitude!

 *Collision cylinders.* In the example above, we've adopted a